Dictionary » Adverbs » Vigorously – Meaning, Definition, Synonyms and Antonyms

 Vigorously – Meaning, Definition, Synonyms and Antonyms

-The word ‘Vigorously’ (Adverb) describes doing something with force, energy, or intensity.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Vigorously’ correctly in sentences.
+The word ‘Vigorously’ (adverb) describes doing something with force, energy, and determination.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘vigorously’ correctly in sentences.

 Vigorously Explained in Depth